 Mazi umntanakho – Know Your Child

-Mazi umntanakho – Know your child is a simple, digital tool that helps health workers and social workers in South Africa screen a child’s mental and physical wellbeing.
+Mazi Umntanakho – Know your child is a simple, digital tool that helps community-based workers in South Africa screen a young child’s social and emotional development and mental wellbeing.
+It is available in 10 of South African’s official languages.

 By using short, guided assessments, it gives evaluators a quick picture of how a child is doing and where extra support may be needed.